-The third installment of the World of Echo blog is undoubtedly the longest yet, clocking in at just under two hours of audio unedited.
-Tennessee’s Chase Dunivant appears to be quite the talker!
-It must be that southern charm… or the refreshing fact that Chase wouldn’t be caught dead taking himself too seriously.
-But don’t mistake his lightheartedness as lackadaisical, because he has certainly cemented himself as a workhorse on the amateur national circuit, known for being on the cutting edge of coverage and content with his YouTube channel, MotoChasin.
+Dont’ mistake Chase’s lightheartedness as lackadaisical, because he’s toured the entirety of the amateur national circuit many times over, with a penchant for cutting edge of coverage and content with his YouTube channel, MotoChasin.
 His work is attached to nationally and internationally known names like Vurbmoto, Monster Energy, Leatt, and Race Tech.
 To top it off, MotoChasin alone has amassed over one million views since its inception in 2012.

 Chase could choose to flaunt this in my face all he wants, but he doesn’t.
 He’d first rag on himself before speaking on success, or tell you about how he poked fun of some people at the races.
-To put it in perspective, I wouldn’t be surprised if he’s introduced himself in public as Sally Slo Mo, he’s just that kind of guy.
-Fun-loving but hardworking.
-It’s something the industry can never have enough of.
+I wouldn’t be surprised if he’s introduced himself in public as Sally Slo Mo… he’s just that kind of guy.

-Discussion includes: Life and times as a Vurbmoto contributor, ditching the homecoming game to film at Monster Mountain, music in motocross, plans for the future of MotoChasin, and much more…
+Discussion includes: Life and times as a Vurbmoto contributor, ditching the homecoming game to film at Monster Mountain, and more…

-It was good.
+Chase Dunivant: It was good.
 Wait, is this part of the interview right now?
-Are we recording already, or what?
+Are we recording already?

 Ok!
-I just didn’t know to be nonchalant, or… But yeah, Freestone was good.
+Gotcha!
+Yeah, Freestone was good.
 It’s always a long week there, you know.
-It was good to get some work and get to film again, I haven’t really filmed that much [with] dirt bikes this year.
+It was good to get some work and get to film again, I haven’t really filmed much dirt bike stuff this year.
 I went to GPF and the Carmichael Farm at the end of January, that was like the last time I actually filmed.

 You were hooked up with Jake Jaynes for a little bit there [at Freestone].

 Yeah, Jake actually hooked me up this year.
-I used to do all of my traveling with James Gingerich, you know James pretty well.
-James and I used to always do the nationals together, we’d meet each other at the airport and then we’d split the rental car and hotel pricing.
-This year, since James isn’t around right now, Jake offered to help me out with picking me up at the airport and pretty much being my chauffeur for the week; going back and forth to the hotel and everything.
+I used to do all of my traveling with James Gingerich.
+You know James pretty well, right?
+James and I used to always do the nationals together.
+We’d meet each other at the airport and split the rental car/hotel pricing.
+This year, since James isn’t around, Jake offered to help me out with picking me up at the airport and pretty much being my chauffeur for the week; going back and forth to the hotel and everything.
 Big thanks to him for that.

 James told me he retired!